coop152/obsidian-vaults/System Architecture (25212)/Part 2/Ex2 Branch Prediction Solutions.md

 8. Approx. 43:24
 9. Approx. 27:24
 10. Forwards has a ratio of approx. 12:15, backwards has a ratio of approx. 15:60
-11. Assume that all backwards branches will not be taken (regular fetching behaviour) and use a BTB
+11. Assume that all backwards branches will not be taken (i.e. regular fetching behaviour) and use the previous destination for forward branches (i.e. BTB)
+12.